 What are the ingredients of MightyMe Nut Butter Puffs?

 Organic Rice Flour, Ground Hazelnuts, Organic Ground Cashews, Almond Flour, Organic Peanut Oil, Walnut Flour, Organic Peanut Flour, Organic Coconut Nectar, Cashew Flour, Calcium Carbonate, Organic Ground Cinnamon, Sea Salt.

 How much peanut protein is in MightyMe Peanut Puffs?

-MightyMe Peanut Puffs are proudly made in the USA at an FDA-registered, organic certified facility.
+MightyMe Proactive Puffs are proudly made in the USA at an FDA-registered, organic certified facility.

-Are MightyMe Peanut Puffs manufactured in a facility that processes other allergens?
+Are MightyMe Puffs manufactured in a facility that processes other allergens?

 Yes!
-We will be launching a peanut + tree nut puff soon.
-And we are also working on new food forms that contain other common food allergens too, so please stay tuned!
+We are working on new food forms that contain other common food allergens too, so please stay tuned!

 NEW RESEARCH & GUIDELINES

 Is there data to support the need for early allergen introduction?

 Yes.
 There have been many studies on early allergen introduction.
 The most well-known is the LEAP Study